 MSDS updating frequency is every 3 years or when significant new data is available before 3 years elapsed.

-This means that revised MSDS must be available if there is a change in hazard classification of the substance.
-Or if there is a change in method of handling, storing or personal protection against its hazard.
+This means that revised MSDS must be available if there is a change in the hazard classification of the substance.
+Or if there is a change in method of handling, storing, or personal protection against its hazard.

-If there is a significant new data, the supplier must update the MSDS within 90 days.
+If there is significant new data, the supplier must update the MSDS within 90 days.